lirios/snapcraft-parts/README.md

 ### Usage

 In your `snapcraft.yaml`, add the `liri-app` part to the list of `after` parts.
-You can then use the `liri-app-launch-command` to run your application with the Liri Platform snap.
+You can then use the `liri-app-launch` command to run your application with the Liri Platform snap.
 ```yaml
 apps: